-Screenwriters Christopher Markus and Stephen McFeely have confirmed Marvel Comics' super-villain 'M.O.D.O.K.' could appear in "Avengers: End Game" currently in reshoots:
+Screenwriters Christopher Markus and Stephen McFeely have hopes, however unlikely, that Marvel Comics' super-villain 'M.O.D.O.K.' will appear in "Avengers: Endgame" currently in reshoots:

 The comic book character 'MODOK' ('Mental/Mobile/Mechanized Organism Designed Only for Killing') was created by writer Stan Lee and illustrator Jack Kirby, debuting in Marvel Comics' "Tales of Suspense" #93 (September 1967).